vacp2p/rfc/waku.md

 #### Requesting messages

 In order to request historic messages, a node MUST send a packet P2P Request (`0x7e`) to a peer providing mailserver functionality.
-This packet requires one argument which MUST be a Whisper envelope.
+This packet requires one argument which MUST be a Waku envelope.

-In the Whisper envelope's payload section, there MUST be RLP-encoded information about the details of the request:
+In the Waku envelope's payload section, there MUST be RLP-encoded information about the details of the request:

 ```
 [ Lower, Upper, Bloom, Limit, Cursor ]